nwtime/ntpwww/content/en/archives/3-5.93e/driver18.md

 The behavior of the clock selection algorithm is modified when this driver is in use.
 The algorithm is designed so that this driver will never be selected unless no other discipline source is available.
 This can be overridden with the prefer keyword of the server configuration command, in which case only this driver will be selected for synchronization and all other discipline sources will be ignored.

 Unlike other drivers, each ACTS call generates one clock correction and that correction is processed immediately.
 There is no wait to allow the clock filter to accumulate samples.
-In addition, the watchdog timeout of the local clock algorithm is disabled, so that a correction received from this driver that exceeds CLOCK_MAX (128 ms) causes an immediate step/slew.
+In addition, the watchdog timeout of the local clock algorithm is disabled, so that a correction received from this driver that exceeds <code>CLOCK_MAX</code> (128 ms) causes an immediate step/slew.

-Since the interval between updates can be much longer than used with ordinary NTP peers, the local clock procedure has been modified to operate in either of two modes, depending on whether the interval between updates is less than or greater than CLOCK_MAXSEC (1200 s).
+Since the interval between updates can be much longer than used with ordinary NTP peers, the local clock procedure has been modified to operate in either of two modes, depending on whether the interval between updates is less than or greater than <code>CLOCK_MAXSEC</code> (1200 s).
 If less than this value, the local clock procedure operates using the standard NTP phase-lock loop as with other NTP peers.
 If greater than this value, the procedure operates using a modified frequency-lock loop suggested by Judah Levine in his lockclock algorithm designed specifically for ACTS.

 * * *

 #### Call Management

 Since ACTS will be a toll call in most areas of the country, it is necessary to carefully manage the call frequency.
-This can be done in two ways, by specifying the interval between calls, or by setting a flag bit manually or via a cron job.
-The call interval is determined by a counter initially set to the fudge time2 parameter.
-At each poll interval, minpoll (usually 64 s) is subtracted from the counter.
-When the counter is equal to or less than zero, the fudge flag1 is set, which causes up to three call attempts to be made.
-The fudge flag1 is reset after ten offset samples have been determined in a single call or by a device fault, timeout or manually using xntpdc.
+This can be done in two ways, by specifying the interval between calls, or by setting a flag bit manually or via a <code>cron</code> job.
+The call interval is determined by a counter initially set to the <code>fudge time2</code> parameter.
+At each poll interval, <code>minpoll</code> (usually 64 s) is subtracted from the counter.
+When the counter is equal to or less than zero, the <code>fudge flag1</code> is set, which causes up to three call attempts to be made.
+The <code>fudge flag1</code> is reset after ten offset samples have been determined in a single call or by a device fault, timeout, or manually using <code>xntpdc</code>.
 Upon successful completion of a call, the eight samples have been shifted into the clock filter, the local clock updated and the counter reset for the next interval.
-Setting the fudge time2 parameter to zero disables automatic call attempts.
+Setting the <code>fudge time2</code> parameter to zero disables automatic call attempts.

-Manual call attempts can be made at any time by setting fudge flag1 using xntpdc.
-For example, the xntpdc command
+Manual call attempts can be made at any time by setting <code>fudge flag1</code> using <code>xntpdc</code>.
+For example, the <code>xntpdc</code> command

 <pre>
 fudge 127.127.18.1 flags 1
 </pre>

-will ask for a key identifier and password and, if authenticated by the server, will set flag1.
+will ask for a key identifier and password and, if authenticated by the server, will set <code>flag1</code>.
 There may be a short delay until the expiration of the current poll timeout.

-The flag1 can be set from a cron job in the following way.
+The <code>flag1</code> can be set from a <code>cron</code> job in the following way.
 Construct a file with contents

 <pre>keyid 11
 passwd dialup